davidespalla/stoned/README.md

 ```

 That's it!
 After following these steps, you should be able to use the functions in `stoned` within the virtual environment.

+# Structure

+- `lfp` provides functions for signal processing and frequency analysis of local field potential data.
+- `spatial` provides function for standard analysis of spatial coding such as ratemaps calculation and skaggs spatial information.